Skip to Content

 Start your day with breakfast at Reunion Bakery.
 I had a quiche made with ham from local, sustainably raised pigs and it was just the right combination of creamy, eggy and salty.

-croissants and pastries from reunion patisserie
+Croissants and pastries from reunion patisserie

 You also can’t go wrong with coffee and a pastry.
 They serve the bakery’s flaky, traditional French croissants at the Blackburn Hotel, where we stayed.
 And I can tell the almond croissants are worth every calorie.